InformaticsMatters/docker-postgres-dump-loader/dumps/README.md

 # dumps
-A directory for `.gpg` files.
+A directory for `.zip` files.
 These are copied into the container but are protected from being pushed to GitHub.
-So - put your `.gpg` files here and then build and push the image to use it.
+So - put your `.zip` files here and then build and push the image to use it.

+Typical compression command: -

+    $ zip -er squonk-20200916.sql.zip squonk-20200916.sql
+    Enter password:
+    [...]

 ---